QE2 - Properly Crossing The Atlantic

 But even if you were thinking of sleeping on anything other than your back you had to go just for the spectacle.
 I'm not mentioning the magnificent ice and butter carvings (not together, I add) nor the spread of fresh salmon, crab and lobster.
 Nor even the wide range of cakes, pasties, breads and chocolates.
 No, the sight of one hundred chubby, sequined clad ladies elbowing each other out of the way to reach that last strawberry.
 Well, they hadn't eaten much I suspect.

-Of course despite all this gastronomy there were a couple of hours free to wander the liner.
+Despite all this gastronomy there were a couple of hours free to wander the liner.

 For the more adventurous it was advised that five laps around the decks equated to a mile.
 This route was charmingly called the jogging track, although really it was the only way around.